sg3des/rattle/README.md

 ```

 !NOTICE: Field "From" is likely for reference, Rattle autofill field "From", but for constructors this will be incorrect, in this case you can manually fill this field, or just ignore it.

+## TODO:

+	* need tests for frontend
+	* and many more other - this is yet a concept!